BreadsB/angular-learning/README.md

 ## Angular learning repository
-This repository is for learning Angular
+This repository is for learning Angular<hr>
 Currently learning from: https://www.udemy.com/course/the-complete-guide-to-angular-2/